aridlehoover/manager-README/README.md

 There are many ways to mentor.
 Here are a few ideas to start:

-- Write a commit message that explains why, not what
+- Write a commit message that explains why, not just what
 - Document some code with tests
 - Host a brown-bag
 - Get involved in a guild